LauraZJ/surfs_up/README.md

 In reviewing the June and December data, we see that the temperatures are fairly consistent with the differences between the average temps (June 75 / December 71) and max temps (June 85 / December 83) being 4 and 2 degrees respectively.
 However, the variance in the minimum is 8 degrees which shows that the December minimum temp is twice the variance between the average temps.

 ### Recommendation for further analysis
 If I were to perform additional analysis, I would want to look at the precipitation and cloudiness.
+We may also want to review how many stations reported for both June and December to assure that we're getting consistent data.